DevStation-Alumni/rugby-scout-client/README.md

 #Overview

 * This front end provides a client web application that allows an authenticated user to create and update a profile and stats for to show their achievments to rugby recruiters.
 It also alows any user to view player profiles, stats and rankings.

+#Technologies
 The primary technologies leveraged in this app include React, Redux, React BootStrap, HTLM5, and SCSS.

  #Current Version (0.1.0)
   * The current version of this program is designed to create, save, update and display  a stats and profiles for rugby players.